robertjdominguez/flask-guide/step_by_step.md

       return render_template('expression')
   ```

-Let's have our next endpoint be a page where users can find all the articles that have been written:
+Let's have our next endpoint be a page where users can find all the articles that have been written.
+Change the templated endpoint from `froute` to the following:

   ```Python
   @app.route('/articles')